po1sigala/live/01-Class-Content/11-express/01-Activities/15-HotRestaurant/phases.md

 * Create a set of routes for displaying the HTML pages

-* Use jQuery to run AJAX calls to GET and POST data from users to the Express server
+* Use `fetch` to run AJAX calls to GET and POST data from users to the Express server

 ---------------------